 |4||1 April – 30 June||28 July|

-- While the SG contribution for the June quarter is not due till the 28th July, in order to get the income tax deduction in a given financial year the payment should be made before 30 June.
+- While the SG contribution for the June quarter is not due till the 28th July, in order to get the income tax deduction in a given financial year the super funds must receive the contributions before 30 June.

 - Concessional before-tax super contributions: You may voluntarily contribute additional amounts to your super subject to the following concessional caps.
 Concessional contributions are taxed at the 15% rate.

 |2016-17||49 or older on 30-Jun-16||$35,000|

 - Registration Deadline: The deadline for lodging an application for registration is 10 months after the end of a company’s income year.
 This means a company with income period of 1 July 2018 to 30 June 2019 must lodge its registration application with AusIndustry by 30 April 2020